 Pursuant to the terms of an employment agreement made effective February 3, 2011, the Corporation engaged Dr. Martinez as Vice President Exploration of the Corporation for no fixed term.
 In accordance with the terms of Dr. Martinez's employment agreement, he is entitled to a base annual salary of CAD\$225,000 per annum, plus benefits, and was granted incentive stock options to purchase up to 400,000 common shares of the Corporation over a period of three (3) years at an exercise price of CAD\$1.85, subject to vesting.

-On January 1, 2013, Dr. Martinez's base annual salary was raised to CAD\$300,000 per annum.
+During 2014, Dr. Martinez's base annual salary was CAD\$300,000 per annum.